Search

 Advanced Conductor: Scan Report

-This scan profiles more than 40 electric transmission utilities and finds that while over 70% have deployed advanced conductors, there are still about 125,000 miles of existing transmission lines that would benefit from reconductoring with advanced conductors to improve grid capacity and efficiency.
+This scan profiles more than 40 electric transmission utilities and finds that while over 70% have deployed advanced conductors, there are still about 125,000 miles of existing transmission lines that would benefit from advanced conductors to improve grid capacity and efficiency.
 The urgent need for capacity expansion to support the energy transition is expected to lead to a rapid increase in the use of advanced conductors.

 GETs Technologies Studied